I’d recommend the Nuobell adjustable dumbbells for most people after 60 hours of research and testing.

 ‘Lifting experience’ is fancy talk for “they feel just like a regular dumbbell.”

 In this aspect, NÜOBELL shares the top spot with Ironmaster, and I would classify both as “almost the same as a regular dumbbell.”

-Add to that the rugged knurled handle, and you get a dumbbell that feels just like the real thing.
+Add to that the rugged knurled handle, and you get an adjustable dumbbell that feels just like the real thing.

 Only two other sets on the list go this high in weight capacity – the PowerBlock Commercial Series and the Bowflex 1090.
 The Bowflex is way bulkier, limiting the number of exercises you can perform with it…and don’t even get me started on the PowerBlock (more on that in a minute).

 - Shape similar to a classic dumbbell – the transition will be seamless, and you can do all the same stuff.

 - High maximum load (5-80 in 16 increments) makes them more versatile.
 You can use the same set as you get stronger and for movements like squats or farmer’s walk.

 - Classic handle – no extra parts to get in the way of two-hand lifts like overhead tricep extension or goblet squats.

 - Quick and simple weight change – allows you to perform drop sets and supersets.